TransmissionZero/Win16-Example-Application/Readme.md

 [get in contact](http://www.transmissionzero.co.uk/contact/).

 ## Changelog

+5. 2017-05-21: Version 1.4
+  - Removed unnecessary whitespace from source files.
+  - Corrected min / max window size handling, which should have been using a far pointer for the MINMAXINFO struct.
+  - Removed the original Makefile as it just duplicates the functionality of the Visual C++ Makefile.
+  - Various updates to compiler and linker options to ensure consistency between Visual C++ and Open Watcom builds.

 4. 2014-11-09: Version 1.3
   - Added a Makefile project for use with the Visual C++ GUI.